Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories

 \subsection{The equation of state}

 The goal of this study is to numerically evaluate exact post-Newtonian parameters.
 Hence our goal is only to obtain their broad behaviour.
-This is why as a first exploratory model, we decided to use a simple polytropic equation of state defined by
+As a first exploratory model, we decided to use a simple polytropic equation of state defined by